ubc-library-rc/intro-shell/resources_and_acknowledgements.md

 ## Acknowledgements

+The workshop content was adapted from [Library Carpentry: The Unix Shell](https://librarycarpentry.org/lc-shell/).
+Both the source material and this revised version are available under a [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0) license.

 Site template adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).

-Copyright: UBC Library Research Commons, [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/)